goodhanded/k/README.md

 - **AI Agent Integration**: Prompt AI agents for Q&A, search, scheduling tasks, or more advanced use cases.
 - **Document Indexing**: Index local documents and notes for quick searching.
 - **Discord Bot**: Run a Discord bot that can leverage your AI agents and indexing capabilities.
+- **Code Review**: Generate code review feedback by analyzing your project's directory structure and file contents.

 ---